-three regularly offered courses, independent study, independent research, or internship credits offered by the Department of Physics and Astronomy.
-One of these courses/experiences may, upon prior approval by the Department, be offered by another department or be an external experience such as a summer Research Experience for Undergraduates.
+one regularly offered course, independent study, independent research, or internship credits offered by the Department of Physics and Astronomy.
+This course/experience may, upon prior approval by the Department, be offered by another department or be an external experience such as a summer Research Experience for Undergraduates.
 No more than three of these courses or experiences may count toward both the physics major and the astronomy minor.